Blendify/blender-manual/blender_docs/manual/rigging/constraints/interface/target.rst

    The Target field must be filled in for the constraint to function.

-By default, the Target will use the :term:`Object Center` as the target point.
+By default, the Target will use the :term:`Object Origin` as the target point.

 If the Target field links to a :term:`Mesh` or :term:`Lattice` object, a :term:`Vertex Group` field will appear.
 Enter the name of a vertex group and the constraint will target the median point